 If you arrange to send parcels abroad yourself, it’s essential you meet all export declaration requirements.
 Exporting outside of the EU involves submitting an electronic export declaration online, via HMRC’s Customs Handling of Import and Export Freight (CHIEF) system.
-Making the declaration allows HMRC to ensure that all licensing requirements, duty and VAT compliance is correct for where the goods are being sent.
+Making the declaration allows HMRC to ensure that all licensing requirements, duty, and VAT compliance are correct for where the goods are being sent.

 Restrictions and Licence Requirements

 Always check that the goods you wish to send internationally are not banned or restricted to be imported into the destination country.
 Items like ammunition, weapons, chemicals, and other dangerous goods often have some restrictions on them if they’re not outright banned.
 It’s always worth checking though, as some places have weird import restrictions, such as Singapore’s infamous ban on chewing gum.
 Then there are embargoes and sanctions placed on certain countries that could affect your international delivery plans.

 It’s important to factor in how long it will take for your deliveries to be made so you can offer a reliable service.
 There’s no point advertising next-day delivery to a country where this would be borderline impossible or result in a large loss.
 Factoring in time differences is important for this reason too, especially when sending parcels to countries that are a few hours ahead.
 Avoid overpromising and if you want to offer day-specific deliveries, it can be best to build up to this once you have a good sense of international parcel delivery first.

 Write the name and address clearly, in capital letters, on every parcel to prevent any issues.
 Also add your UK return address and a contact number in case it does get lost in transit, so it can at least be sent back, and no assets lost.
 This can also help it get through customs in the destination country if there’s a problem too, as some countries won’t attempt deliveries if there isn’t a contact phone number attached.